 Graveside services may be limited to only family members or may be open to all.
 If you are having a graveside service after a traditional funeral, you can invite everyone who attended the funeral service to attend the graveside service, or you can let people know that you’d like to keep the service private.

 Our minimum graveside service fee includes our basic service fees, lowering device set up, 20 chairs, podium, shelter tent, and bottled water.
-Our expanded set up includes a mobile P.A. system, one microphone and stand, a table, and other considerations.
+Our expanded set up includes one microphone, stand, a table, and other considerations.